 In sum, the Competitive Tendering Program has 3 main stages: (1) Site Identification stage; (2) Tendering Process stage; and (3) Construction and Operation stage.
 Figure 4.1 shows the workflow of this component and the general E&S responsibilities of each key party.
-For more technical details, please refer to the Section "Competitive Tendering Program" in the Mini grid Component Operating Guidelines.
+For more technical details, please refer to the Project Implementation Manual.